akrampatel89/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 ### Removing special characters:
 While going through the data i find out that it contains some special characters which i thought which was not important so I removed those special characters.

+### Removing Stopwords:
+There are words in the reviews which does not give us the sentiment of the sentence hence they are useless for us hence I removed that.